llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

 ---------------------------------------------

-Asserts a memory access does not access bytes in remote connected peer device memory (the device address must be device local).
+Asserts a memory access does not access bytes in remote connected peer device memory (the address must be device local).
 This is intended for use with :ref:`atomicrmw <i_atomicrmw>` and other atomic instructions.
 This is required to emit a native hardware instruction for some :ref:`system scope <amdgpu-memory-scopes>` atomic operations on some subtargets.
+For most integer atomic operations, this is a sufficient restriction to emit a native atomic instruction.

 An :ref:`atomicrmw <i_atomicrmw>` without metadata will be treated conservatively as required to preserve the operation behavior in all cases.
 This will typically be used in conjunction with :ref:`\!amdgpu.no.fine.grained.host.memory<amdgpu_no_fine_grained_host_memory>`.